1969 New York Mets season: The final out

 With two outs in the top of the ninth inning, starting pitcher Jerry Koosman faced Orioles second baseman Davey Johnson (who later managed the Mets to their second World Series championship in 1986).
 After taking a pitch of two balls and one strike, Johnson hit a fly-ball out to left field which was caught by Cleon Jones.

 Hall of Fame members who played in the 1969 World Series

-Two future Hall of Fame members were on that Mets' roster: pitcher Tom Seaver (who won twenty-five games en route to winning the Cy Young Award) and a young Nolan Ryan (playing in his third season).
+Two future Hall of Fame members were on that Mets' roster: pitcher Tom Seaver, who won 25 games en route to winning the Cy Young Award, and a young Nolan Ryan playing in his third season.
 Seaver was inducted into the Hall of Fame in 1992 and Ryan in 1999.
 Manager Gil Hodges was elected to the Hall in 2022.
+Bench coach Yogi Berra and Director of Player Development Whitey Herzog are also in the Hall of Fame.

 The Baltimore Orioles boasted four future Hall of Famers on their roster: pitcher Jim Palmer, outfielder Frank Robinson, third baseman Brooks Robinson, and manager Earl Weaver.